zimmydev/varrock_square/README.md

       mix setup
       ```

+      - This will also generate some dummy users and posts in the dev database.

 1. Generate a certificate since we're configured to use HTTPS on port `4001` in dev mode:

    1. ```bash